-The procedure for running the other test runs is the same as explained above, except for copying the appropriate files to fnames.wam from the original versions test\.wam where '\' is the test number.
+The procedure for running the other test runs is the same as explained above, except for copying the appropriate files to fnames.wam from the original versions test.wam where '' is the test number.
+Alternatively, runwamit test will perform the same functionality using the supplied runwamit.bat file.